What is market value?

 There are a number of different taxing districts in a jurisdiction, each with a different levy.
 Each year the County Auditor determines for that district a levy that will yield enough money to pay for schools, police and fire protection, road maintenance, and other services budgeted for in that area.
 The tax levy is applied to each $1,000 of a property's taxable value.
 The value determined by the assessor is the assessed value and is the value indicated on the assessment roll.
 The taxable value is the value determined by the auditor after application of state ordered "rollback" percentages for the various classes of property, with other properties always compare with the value on the assessment roll of the assessor's property record cards and not the value indicated on the tax statement.

 What is a "rollback"?

 The "rollback" is the percentage of actual value that is determined by the Director of Revenue and Finance each year on the several classes of property where the total value increase STATEWIDE, exceeds three percent for each class of property.
-The percentage so determined by the Director of Revenue and Finance is certified to and applied by the local County Auditor to all property in each class effected throughout the State.
+The percentage so determined by the Director of Revenue and Finance is certified to and applied by the local County Auditor to all property in each class affected throughout the State.
 Percentages determined by the Director of Revenue and Finance are the same for all the assessing jurisdictions in the State.

-Increases in assessed value of individual parcels of property as determined by the Assessor, may exceed four percent within a jurisdiction.
+Increases in assessed value of individual parcels of property, as determined by the Assessor, may exceed four percent within a jurisdiction.
 Agricultural property, except agricultural dwellings, are assessed on the basis of productivity and net earning capacity using a five-year crop average and capitalized at a rate set by the Legislature.
 The rate is currently seven percent.
 Tentative and final equalization orders are issued by the Director of Revenue and Finance in odd-numbered years on or about August 15th and October 1st, respectively.
 The orders are sent to the various County Auditors who apply them to the classes of property affected if any.

 500 W. Main St. · Anamosa, IA 52205